voicegain/platform/examples/microphone-websocket/README.md

 **Notes regarding JWT and security**

-In this simple demo the JWT token is accessible on client side plus we have issues with cross-origin.
+In this simple demo, the JWT token is accessible on client side plus we have issues with cross-origin.

-In real application, the JWT would be hidden on back-end server side and all Voicegain api requests proxied from the same origin as the rest of the application code.
+In real application, the request to https://api.voicegain.ai/v1/asr/transcribe/async would be wrapped in a server side code that would pass the JWT without exposing it to the web client.

+The two websocket requests can be done directly from the web client because the websockets they reference have random one-time-use names.
+Also websockets can cross domain communication, and they are not limited by the SOP (Same Origin Policy).